- 1. Freshen up with a proper break

 Luke Rowe, pro cyclist at Team Sky and coach at Rowe and King, explains why week-to-week consistency is important: “Consistency is absolutely key — for most riders, doing four 90min sessions during a week is far better than one big six-hour day at the weekend.”

 The same is true for your yearly training cycle: you’re better off riding close to your average weekly training hours each week rather than yo-yoing between massive hours in August and none in January.

 4. Catch up with club-mates

-Autumn is a great time to go out riding with friends without worrying so much about sticking strictly to training zones or completing arduous, intense sessions.
+Winter is a great time to go out riding with friends without worrying so much about sticking strictly to cycling training zones or completing arduous, intense sessions.

 Therefore, it’s also a good time of year to catch up with club-mates and friends who may be at different levels of fitness — for now, it doesn’t matter.